WhitneyKataka/My-DevOps-Journey/README.md

-# FREE DevOps for Beginners Cohort with Praveen Mishra – Week 2: Learning Git & GitHub
+# FREE DevOps for Beginners Cohort with Pravin Mishra – Week 2: Learning Git & GitHub

 When I look back at my journey into tech, I can honestly say it hasn’t been easy.
 Coming from a background with no IT knowledge, every step has been a challenge — but also a breakthrough.
 Many times I felt stuck, but I kept pushing, knowing that perseverance is the only way forward.